nlargueze/gitext/README.md

 ### `gitt commit`

-Adds all commits, opens a form to submit conventional commits, and pushes the commit.
+Adds all commits, opens a form to submit a conventional commit, and pushes the commit.

 Options:

+- `--push`: pushes the commit.

+### `gitt amend`

+Amends the previous commit.

+Options:

-- `--no-push`: do not push the commit.
+- `--push`: pushes the commit.

 ### `gitt lint`